cclint/_cclint.github.io-remove-_-if-this-needs-to-be-published-/about.markdown

 ### The purpose of this site
-This blog is where I'll write on various topics, including but not limited to: software development, cycling, gardening, and anything else that interests me!
+This blog is where I'll write on various topics, including but not limited to: software development, mountaineering, climbing, and anything else that interests me!

 ### Contact Information